Walk, talk, heal, therapy that moves with you.

 How does it work?

-Your first step is booking an initial appointment, conducted online or in the consulting room.
-This session allows you to meet your clinician, ask questions.
-Together we can decide if WaTT will be appropriate and prepare for your first outdoor session.
+• Your first step is booking an initial appointment, either online or in the consulting room.
+This session allows you to meet your clinician, ask questions, and decide together whether WaTT is a good fit for you.
+If so, we’ll also make a plan for your first outdoor session.

-Alternatively, sessions can be billed privately or claimed through your health insurer, depending on your cover.
+Alternatively, sessions can be billed privately or claimed through private health insurance, depending on your cover.

 Have more questions about WaTT?